1452712/1452712.github.io/source/_drafts/API-Research-TBB-GCD-STL.md

 ### Compiler Support

-Currently, OGS are using C++11, which are almost fully supported by all the main compilers including GCC, Clang, MSVC, Apple Clang, EDG eccp, Intel C++, etc.
+C++11 are almost fully supported by all the main compilers including GCC, Clang, MSVC, Apple Clang, EDG eccp, Intel C++, etc.

 Even though we can gain more features if we upgrade to C++14, which is also capable deployed on our build machines, the motivation won't come until we gains more then pains.
 As for C++17 or even C++2a, there are still some remained tasks for compilers to do.
 For example, here are some left C++17 library features: